“The experience of survival holds the key to the gravity of love.” — Enigma

 Of course I have them.

-My most far-fetched one, which I will never do, is sailing the Northwest Passage.
-My other one, which I do play with more, as it is attainable, if I decide I want it badly enough, is to cross Australia on horseback.
-Perhaps this trip would involve a camel, too, because it’s Australia, the outback, why wouldn’t you throw a camel in there?
+My most far-fetched one, which I will never do unless I have a serious midlife crisis, is sailing the Northwest Passage.
+My other one, which I do play with more as it is attainable if I decide I want it badly enough, is to cross Australia on horseback.
+Perhaps this trip would involve a camel because this is Australia, the outback, why wouldn’t you throw a camel in there?
 (As you can see, I have a very rudimentary understanding of Australia, but that’s okay, because this is just a fantasy, after all …)

 But no!